alesti/m1-migration/README.md

 ![rosetta install](Rosetta-install_sm.png)

-I denied it for the moment, but installed a universal2 version of chrome instead.
+I denied it for the moment, but installed a universal2 binary version of chrome instead.
 => Rosetta is not enabled by default.

 We use 1password, and today they released a new version which is the first which will run native on M1.
 I made two screenshots of the process table before and after the update.